-With the coming of the European powers, colonisation gained scale and speed.
-The British signed a treaty with the Sultan of Zanzibar in the hope of stopping Napoleon from gaining access to East Africa and endangering the British jewels in the Far east .
-The British were the first to set up a consulate in Zanzibar when Sayyid moved there.
+With the arrival of the European powers, colonisation gained scale and speed.
+The British signed a treaty with the Sultan of Zanzibar in the hope of stopping Napoleon from gaining access to East Africa and endangering the British jewels in the Far east.
+The British were the first to set up a Consulate in Zanzibar when Sultan Sayyid of Oman moved there.

-The Brits were not the only ones interested, the Germans were also working their schemes.
-They started the “German east Africa Company”, which set up treaties with unsuspecting local chiefs to hand over their land and rights.
+The British were not the only ones interested: the Germans were also working their schemes.
+They started the “German East Africa Company”, which set up treaties with unsuspecting local chiefs to hand over their land and rights.
 This “company” sphere of influence was mainly concentrated in the coastal strip, and somewhat inland towards Kilimanjaro, Arusha and Moshi.
-Smoothly, the “company” was given the status of a Protectorate by the German Government; a treaty was signed with Britain (to keep out the French) and German Tanganyika was born.
-Kenya , Rwanda and Burundi were given to the British.
+Smoothly, the “company” was given the status of a Protectorate by the German Government; a treaty was then signed with Britain (to keep out the French) and German Tanganyika was born.
+Kenya, Rwanda and Burundi were given to the British.

 The Germans set about building schools, hospitals and roads to turn their new colony into a profit making place, but cattle husbandry was a disappointment; the tsetse fly, found all over the north, was a serious threat.
 Agriculture was hampered by the dry and unfavorable climate of the interior, and was only profitable in the north, around the mountains.

-The Brits were given the mandate over Tanganyika , who neglected the colony because of the unsuitability for agriculture.
-The only export crop by then was sisal, and besides, the British had Kenya , a much more profitable area.
+The British were given the mandate over Tanganyika, who neglected the colony because of the unsuitability for agriculture.
+The only export crop by then was sisal and besides, the British had Kenya , a much more profitable area.

 Slowly farmers in Tanganyika formed co-operations, and their union was the Tanganyika Africa Association.
-In 1953, Julius Nyerere took over the Union , and quickly transformed it into a political organization, merging with other parties to form the TANU and taking the slogan “Uhuru na Umoja” (Freedom and Unity).
-Tanganyika gained independence in 1961 in a smooth, bloodless way, and Julius Nyerere was the first president.
+In 1953, Julius Nyerere took over this Union, and quickly transformed it into a political organization, merging it with other parties to form the TANU and taking the slogan “Uhuru na Umoja” (Freedom and Unity).
+Tanganyika gained Independence in 1961 in a smooth, bloodless way, and Julius Nyerere was its’ first president.